VS

 Germans are increasingly concerned about air pollution and climate change.
 They are therefore increasingly inclined to buy electric cars, which are cleaner than petrol or diesel cars.

-• Improving the performance andrange of electric cars
+- Improving performance andautonomy electric cars

-German carmakers are well aware of this trend, and are investing heavily in the development of new electric cars.
+German carmakers are well aware of this trend and are investing heavily in the development of new electric cars.

-In comparison with France, the number of public charging stations in France is set to increase dramatically in 2023.
-In May, according toAvere-France it reached 100,000, an increase of 66% in one year.
-This puts France in second place among the best-equipped European Union countries, behind the Netherlands and ahead of Germany.
+In comparison with France, the number of public charging points in France is set to increase dramatically in 2023.
+In May, according to theAvere-France In 2006, the total number of mobile phones in France rose to 100,000, an increase of 66 % in one year.
+This puts France in second place among the European Union countries with the best equipment, behind the Netherlands and ahead of Germany.

-Indeed, Germany's leading position in electric mobility is a clear sign of the transition to more sustainable mobility.
+Indeed, Germany's leading position in electric mobility is a clear sign of the transition towards more sustainable mobility.
 The country is well positioned to play a leading role in the development of electric mobility worldwide.

 Germany becomes a major market for electric cars

 Germany has become a major market for electric cars, particularly in recent years.
-By 2023 registrations of accounted for 19% of total car sales in Germanyan increase of 16% on the previous year.
+By 2023 registrations of electric vehicles accounted for 19 % of total car sales in GermanyThis represents an increase of 16 % on the previous year.

 This growth is due to a number of factors, including :

-• Public policies to promote the energy transition
+- Public policies to promote the energy transition

-• The growing range of electric models
+- The growing range of electric models

 German carmakers such as Volkswagen, BMW and Mercedes-Benz are investing heavily in the development of electric vehicles.
 They now offer a wide range of models at attractive prices.

-• Changing consumer expectations
+- Changing consumer expectations

 German consumers are increasingly sensitive to environmental and energy issues.
 They are therefore more inclined to choose electric cars, which are considered to be more environmentally friendly than internal combustion engine cars.

-Top 10 electric cars in Germany
+Top 10 ranking of electric cars in Germany

 1 - Volkswagen ID.3